google/WebFundamentals/src/content/en/android/custom-tabs/headers/index.md

 ### Whitelisted vs. Non-whitelisted CORS Request Headers
 [Cross-Origin Resource Sharing (CORS)][6] allows a web application from one origin to request resources of a different origin.
-The list of **CORS-whitelisted** headers is maintained in the [HTML Standard][].
+The list of **CORS-whitelisted** headers is maintained in the [HTML Standard][7].
 Example whitelisted headers are shown in the next table:

 **Header**       | **Description**
 ---------------- | ----------------------